ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * When sending an access token request to the token endpoint at the AS (see {{Section 5.8.1 of RFC9200}}), C MAY include the "ace_profile" parameter, specifying the identifier of the profile that C wishes to use towards the RS.

+  The "ace_profile" parameter MUST NOT be included in an access token request, if the requested access token is not the first one of a new token series.

-* If the AS receives an access token request that includes the "ace_profile" parameter specifying the identifier of a profile, then the AS proceeds as follows.
+* If the AS receives an access token request for requesting the first access token in a new token series and the request includes the "ace_profile" parameter specifying the identifier of a profile, then the AS proceeds as follows.

   In case the AS does not issue access tokens per the profile specified in the access token request, or C and the RS do not share that profile, then the AS MUST reject the request and MUST reply with an error response (see {{Section 5.8.3 of RFC9200}}).
 The error response MUST have a response code equivalent to the CoAP code 4.00 (Bad Request) and MUST include the error code "incompatible_ace_profiles".

   In case the AS issues an access token to C, the access token MUST be per the profile whose identifier was specified by the "ace_profile" parameter in the access token request.

   In case the AS replies to C with an access token response (see {{Section 5.8.2 of RFC9200}}), then the response MAY include the "ace_profile" parameter.
 If it is included in the access token response, the "ace_profile" parameter MUST encode the same profile identifier that was specified by the "ace_profile" parameter of the corresponding access token request.

+  The "ace_profile" parameter MUST NOT be included in the access token response, if the issued access token is not the first one of a new token series.

 # Coordinating on the Exchange of Public Authentication Credentials # {#sec-coord-exchanged-cred}